Mathematics & Double Mathematics

 The aim of the Mathematics Department is that pupils enjoy the subject and are continually encouraged and challenged.
 Pupils are asked to think about Mathematics in a creative way in order to appreciate clear and succinct mathematical argument.

-All pupils take Edexcel IGCSE Higher Level Mathematics at the end of Fifth Form (Year 11) and the top two divisions also take OCR Additional Mathematics.
+All pupils take Edexcel IGCSE Higher Level Mathematics at the end of Fifth Form (Year 11) and the top two divisions also take AQA Additional Further Mathematics.
 Full details of the curriculum are available in the Under School (Years 9-11) Curriculum and Sixth Form Curriculum sections.

 Pupils are also encouraged to take part in both the UK Intermediate and Senior Mathematics Challenges, with considerable success.